WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 The village or parish of Kewstoke dates back to before the time of the Domesday Book in the 11th Century and although there have been suggestions that its church of St Paul may have roots in Saxon times, today’s building stems from the Norman period.

-The oldest part of the church is at its entrance – the deep porch with the interior door surmounted by a Norman arch, dated between 1125 and 1150.
+The oldest part of the church, a Grade 1 listed building, is at its entrance – the deep porch with the interior door surmounted by a Norman arch, dated between 1125 and 1150.
 The door displays a sanctuary knocker with five nail holes representing Christ’s five crucifixion wounds.

 Through a Norman arch